vacp2p/roadmap/content/acz/ift/2025q1-libp2p-mix-poc.md

 By utilizing this commitment,
 we will reinforce the Conduit of Expertise narrative by:
-* Create a document describing the benefits of mixnet protocol for each of Waku, Status, Codex, and Nimbus
-* Implement a poc over Waku PoC shows the base functionality
+* Implement a poc over Waku PoC shows the base functionality on Waku network.

 We will also strengthen the Premier Research Destination narrative by:
 * Create a proposal for the Ethereum Foundation (EF) to apply for EF grants to promote the mixnet PoC and